CCAP Course Content

-RJ Buckle Associates LLC is approved by the National Certification Board for Therapeutic Massage and Bodywork (www.ncbtmb.com) as a Continuing Education Approved Provider.
+R.J.
+Buckle Associates LLC is approved by the National Certification Board for Therapeutic Massage and Bodywork (www.ncbtmb.com) as a Continuing Education Approved Provider.
 Approved since 1997.
-Provider No 1179, thru 8/30/2019.
+Provider No 1179, thru 8/30/2022.

-The instructors teaching for R.J.
-Buckle, Associates, LLC have declared no conflict of interest relative to the content of this educational activity.
+The instructors teaching Clinical Aromatherapy for Health Professionals have no conflict of interest relative to the content of this educational activity.

 One of the requirements of the CCAP course is to complete a small research project.
 Some students carry out ambitious hospital-based studies that require IRB (Internal Review Board) approval.
 Others complete more modest, but still interesting, studies on family and friends exploring the effects of clinical aromatherapy on insomnia, menopausal symptoms, gender preference, memory enhancement, nausea and so on.

 There is new research into the clinical use of essential oils emerging all the time and it would not be possible to list it all on this website.
-However, there are many on-line databases, such as Medline, that will enable you to search.
+However, there are many on-line databases, such as PubMed and Medline that will enable you to search.
 It is best to use the botanical name of the plant rather than 'aromatherapy'.